Health Risks of Secondhand Smoke

 Parents can help protect their families from secondhand smoke by eliminating smoking in their home and car, asking people not to smoke around their family and children, or by quitting tobacco altogether.

 Learn more about Quitting Tobacco.

 - Secondhand Smoke - Center for Disease Control and Prevention (CDC)

 - Smoke-Free, Tobacco-Free Places: Housing - Public Health Law Center

 - Smoke-Free Public Housing: Healthier and Safer Living for Minnesotans

 - Be Air Aware Minnesota: Know what you're breathing

 Live Smoke Free helps people find solutions to secondhand smoke exposure in their apartments and provides resources for finding smoke-free apartment buildings.

-This information is also available in PDF form: Secondhand Smoke (PDF)
+This information with citations is available in PDF form: Health Risks of Secondhand Smoke (PDF)